 This BuddeComm report provides information on the development and general trends in regards to IPTV, Smart TVs (which can also offer IPTV) and the growth of digital broadcasting.
 The report includes broad global statistics and is designed to provide current observations which may assist investors, analysts and industry participants in making investment and business decisions.

-Digital broadcasting continues to grow and between now and 2015 around 40 countries are scheduled to switch to over; Interesting IPTV developments are also taking place with over 100 million IPTV subscribers worldwide; In 2018 China, India and the USA are expected to be the largest Pay TV markets in terms of subscribers; Google’s Chromecast was launched in mid 2013 and the principle behind it is probably the magic formula that is needed to finally revolutionise television watching.
+Digital broadcasting continues to grow and between now and 2015 around 40 countries are scheduled to switch to over; Interesting IPTV developments are also taking place with nearly 130 million IPTV subscribers predicted worldwide by the end of 2014; In 2018 China, India and the USA are expected to be the largest Pay TV markets in terms of subscribers; Google’s Chromecast was launched in mid 2013 and the principle behind it is probably the magic formula that is needed to finally revolutionise television watching.